kcfrizz/kcfrizz/README.md

 University of Washington's Master of Science in Information Management (MSIM) Program 🎓

-I interpret complex data into stories people can act on
+I translate complex data into stories people can act on

 ---